Stephen F. Bayne Jr.

-Stephen Fielding Bayne Jr. (May 21, 1908 – January 18, 1974) was bishop of the Diocese of Olympia in The Episcopal Church and the first Executive Officer of the Anglican Communion.
+Stephen Fielding Bayne Jr. (May 21, 1908 – January 18, 1974) was bishop of the Diocese of Olympia in The Episcopal Church between 1947 and 1959 and the first Executive Officer of the Anglican Communion from 1960 until 1964.

 Early life and ministry

-Bayne was born on May 21, 1908.
+Bayne was born on May 21, 1908 in New York City to Stephen Fielding Bayne Sr and Edna Mabel Ashley.
 He was educated at Amherst College where he received a B.A. in 1929.
 Bayne then attended General Theological Seminary from which he received an S.T.B. in 1933.
 He remained at General Theological Seminary for two years as a fellow and tutor.
 He was ordained to the diaconate of the Episcopal Church in 1932 and to the priesthood in 1933.
 He served as a parish priest in St. Louis and Northampton, Massachusetts, until 1941, when he was appointed chaplain and chairman of the department of religion at Columbia University where he remained until 1947, except for two years of duty as a Naval chaplain in World War II.
-On December 9, 1944, he was elected bishop of the Diocese of Olympia on the fourth ballot as a surprise nomination from the floor.
+On December 9, 1946, he was elected bishop of the Diocese of Olympia on the fourth ballot as a surprise nomination from the floor.
 He served until 1959, when he resigned to accept an appointment by the Archbishop of Canterbury as the first Executive Officer of the Anglican Communion; he took up the role on January 1, 1960, and held simultaneous responsibility for the American Episcopal churches of Europe.